Listen To The Article

 - They are more resilient in less than optimum tank conditions.

 - They can be stocked in higher densities than most fish.
-This means you could get away with 1 fish for each 5 gallons of water instead of 1 per 10.
+This means you could get away with 1 fish for every 5 gallons of water instead of 1 per 10.

 - They love to eat plants and duckweed, so if you can get duckweed to grow on top of your tank you’ll only need to feed them supplemental pellets.